gopi-suvanam/scribbler-website/articles/index.md

 ---
 <ul>
   {% for page in site.pages %}
-    {% if page.url contains '/articles/' %}
+    {% if page.url contains '/articles/' and page.url !='/articles/' %}
       <li>
         <h1><a href="{{ page.url }}">{{ page.title }}</a></h1>
       </li>